mstaicu/aperitif/README.md

-# Staging environment
+# Production environment

-1. Provision a N Docker Swarm cluster on a platform (digitalocean, etc)
+1. Provision an N node Docker Swarm cluster on a platform (digitalocean, etc)
 2. Install Docker on all nodes and join all the nodes to the swarm
 3. SSH into a node and setup environment vars
 ```